Kids in Hypnosis Mini-Series Part 1 Kids and Trance

 Formal inductions are not even necessary when working with a child in hypnosis, but what is important is that the child is willing to participate.
 If parents or other caregivers are pressuring a child to attend a hypnosis session, results can be less than ideal.

-Fortunately, many kids are intrigued by the mystery and magic that is surrounds the idea of hypnosis and are usually eager to experience it.
+Fortunately, many kids are intrigued by the mystery and magic that surround the idea of hypnosis and are usually eager to experience it.
 The most successful approaches are ones which incorporate empowering children to use their innate creativity and also include a sense of play.

 Some of the issues that hypnosis is particularly effective in helping children with include: